esbullington/flask-bootstrap/README.md

 * Install above dependencies
 * Customize your `app.cfg` (`local.cfg` would be a good name)
 * Get postgresql set up as outlined here: http://www.cyberciti.biz/faq/howto-add-postgresql-user-account/
-* Then: `python app.py`
+* Then: `python app.py` or `make run`

+## Tests
+`make test` or `python manage.py testall`

 ## Features
 * Base requirements.txt.
 * Bootstrap 3.1 frontend framework from Twitter.
-* Pre-integrated with flask-auth, just create your postgres db and fill in models and app.cfg accordingly.
+* Pre-integrated with flask-login, just create your postgres db and fill in models and app.cfg accordingly.
 * Existing user model and basic login/signup.

-##To Do
+##Roadmap
+* For v0.0.2 release (imminent)
-* Unit tests for both Flask app and JavaScript
+    - More unit tests for Flask app and JavaScript
+    - Coherent organization of CSS assets
+    - Flask-WTF support
+* For v0.0.3 (April 2014)
-* Integrate some sort of Python asset manager for static assets (i.e., JS/CSS minifier, file concatenator)
+    - Integrate some sort of Python asset manager for static assets (i.e., JS/CSS minifier, file concatenator)
+    - Automated app naming through Flask-Script or Makefile
+    - Add more and better documentation, using Sphinx and mitsuhiko/flask-sphinx-themes
+    - Comprehensive security review and tests using OWASP standards